jq0/javascript-image-slider-contour-cube/README.md

 # Contour design and Cube transition demo

-[This demo](http://wowslider.com/javascript-image-slider-contour-cube-demo.html) is a html5 gallery with stunning Contour transition and awesome Cube template.
+[This demo](http://wowslider.com/javascript-image-slider-contour-cube-demo.html) is a javascript image slider with stunning Contour transition and awesome Cube template.

 [Download now](http://wowslider.com/) or see more [live demos..](http://wowslider.com/demo.html)